thecwlzone/thecwlzone-2.0/content/index.markdown

 </div>

 <div class="banner">
-  <p>Disclaimer: The content of this site is my own, and it does not represent any past, present or future employer's positions, strategies or opinions.
+<p>Disclaimer: The content of this site is my own, and it does not represent any past, present or future employer's positions, strategies or opinions.</p>
 </div>

 <script type="text/javascript">